-- 1. Factors relating to teacher education - 1.1 Recruitment of ITE teacher candidates - Valuing student teacher diversity should be a core value reflected in the policy and work of teacher education institutions; - The apparent homogeneity of the backgrounds of students in ITE should be considered.
+1. Factors relating to teacher education

+1.1 Recruitment of ITE teacher candidates

+- Valuing student teacher diversity should be a core value reflected in the policy and work of teacher education institutions; - The apparent homogeneity of the backgrounds of students in ITE should be considered.
 ITE entry requirements and recruitment strategies require careful review if student diversity issues are to be addressed.
 Flexible routes into teaching, aimed at attracting teacher candidates from diverse backgrounds with a range of cultural and social experiences should be developed.
-In particular, routes into teaching that support the recruitment of students with disabilities (as described in the United Nations Convention on the Rights of Persons with Disabilities/UNCRPD, 2006) should be considered.
+In particular, routes into teaching that support the recruitment of students with disabilities (as described in the UNCRPD 2006) should be considered.